 As an HVAC professional, you’ll need to know when UV lights are the best solution for the system and what the right UV lights are for the situation.
-For residential and business use, the two types of UV systems are those that clean the air itself and those that clean the HVAC system.
+For residential and business use, the two types of UV systems are those that clean the air itself and those that clean an HVAC system.

 UV Lights to Sanitize the Air

 Bio Shield Antimicrobial Protection UV-C Sanitizer System - The manufacturer says, “Bio-Shield kills the air contaminants that can cause colds, flu, sinus infections, allergies, asthma and other serious illnesses.
 Bio-Shield uses germicidal lamps to provide healthy and clean air.
-The UV-C rays also keeps and eventually removes the bio-film collecting on the air conditioning coils and other a/c parts, greatly increasing the efficiency of the A/C unit.
+The UV-C rays also keep and eventually removes the bio-film collecting on the air conditioning coils and other a/c parts, greatly increasing the efficiency of the A/C unit.
 It also eliminates the need for costly duct work cleaning.
-Uses less electricity than a 20 watt light bulb.”
+[It] uses less electricity than a 20 watt light bulb.”

 Honeywell UV Air Purifier (24V) - The manufacturer says, “Similar to UV lights used by hospitals and restaurants to help disinfect and prevent the spread of germs, the Honeywell Home UV Air Purifier with AirBRIGHT® Odor Absorption can eliminate the majority of mold spores on the air conditioning coil, helping to maintain system efficiency and airflow.”

 OdorStop 144PRO 144 Watt UV Air Purifier - The manufacturer says, “Ultraviolet light is a proven solution for killing all airborne bacteria that is present in HVAC duct work.
-The OS144PRO system is specifically designed to make indoor environments safer and help people with compromised immune systems, allergies, school-aged children and more.”
+The OS144PRO system is specifically designed to make indoor environments safer and help people with compromised immune systems, allergies, school-aged children, and more.”